Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

-If a condition of pretrial release is violated, the court’s remedy is to issue an arrest warrant, jail, and revisit the issue of pretrial release in a new bail hearing.
+If a defendant violates a condition of pretrial release; the court’s remedy is to issue an arrest warrant.
+Then after the defendant is in jail, the court revisits the issue of pretrial release in a new bail hearing.

-As a result, when it comes to the No Contact condition, the defendant gets no benefit from the higher, unconditional bail.
+So, when it comes to the No Contact condition; the defendant gets little benefit from the higher, unconditional bail.

 Do courts ever drop a No Contact Order?

 The reality is that the witness has no real voice unless they work hard and persevere.
-To drop a no contact order, it helps if she knows how to go about it.
-It also helps to have a witness lawyer helping make sure that he or she will be heard.
+So to drop a no contact order, it helps if she knows how to go about it.
+And it also helps to have a witness lawyer helping make sure that she will be heard.

 The harm caused by the criminal prosecution in response is typically massive and disproportionate.
 But you already knew that, didn’t you?

 Are You Afraid of Him?